Yuval Cherlow: Rabbinic career

-Cherlow's rabbinic career began in Kibbutz Tirat Tzvi, where he served as a rabbi and teacher.
+Cherlow's rabbinic career began in Kibbutz Tirat Zvi, where he served as a rabbi and teacher.
 Later he served as a rabbi in Yeshivat HaGolan in Hispin, in the southern Golan Heights.
 After the Rabin assassination, he helped found Tzohar, whose aim was to lessen the tensions between religious and non-religious communities.
 In 1998 he founded a Yeshivat Hesder in Petach Tikva, later to become Yeshivat Hesder Amit Orot Shaul in Kfar Batya, Raanana.
 He justified his decision to start a new yeshiva in the central area of Israel by saying that it is the place where the most important debates about the identity of the country take place.

 Since 2001 Cherlow has answered more than 30,000 questions about Halakha and other issues related to Judaism via the Moreshet website.
 He published two books based on his internet responsa.
 He has also published books that deal with Bible commentary as well as the writings of Rabbi Avraham Yitzhak Kook.

 Cherlow is a member of the ethics committee of the Israeli Ministry of Health and the committee which allocates the budget for new drugs.
 He is active in the BeMaagalei Tzedek ("Circles of Justice") movement.
 In 2011, he took part in the Israeli social justice protests.